Micah Johnson (baseball): Atlanta Braves

 On January 13, 2017, Johnson was traded to the Atlanta Braves in exchange for a player to be named later or cash considerations.
 Johnson fractured his wrist while making a diving catch in a spring training game on March 14.
 After surgery and rehabilitation, Johnson played eleven games for the Gwinnett Braves and was promoted to Atlanta on July 28.

-Later career
+Tampa Bay Rays

-On October 26, 2017, Johnson was claimed off waivers by the Cincinnati Reds He was designated for assignment a couple days later.
-On October 30, Johnson was claimed off waivers by the San Francisco Giants.
-He was designated for assignment on November 25.
-Johnson was claimed off waivers by the Tampa Bay Rays on November 27.
-On February 13, 2018, he was outrighted to the minors by the Rays and removed from the 40-man roster.
-He played for the Durham Bulls in 2018 and elected free agency on November 2.
+On October 26, 2017, Johnson was claimed off waivers by the Cincinnati Reds.
+However, on October 30, Johnson was claimed off waivers by the San Francisco Giants.
+He was designated for assignment on November 20 after multiple prospects were added to the roster.
+Johnson was claimed off waivers once more on November 27, this time by the Tampa Bay Rays.
+On February 13, 2018, Johnson was outrighted to the minors by the Rays and removed from their 40-man roster.
+He played in 74 games for the Triple–A Durham Bulls, hitting .198/.250/.345 with five home runs and 31 RBI.
+Johnson elected free agency following the season on November 2.